Doanhuutrung/Doanhuutrung/README.md

 <h1 align="center">Hi 👋, I'm Huu Trung</h1>
 <h3 align="center">A passionate frontend developer from VietNam</h3>

+- 🔭 I'm Front-end Developer so i'm currently working on visual studio
+- 🏫 I'm currently in my final year at the University of Greenwich.
 - 🌱 I’m currently learning **ReactJs**
 - 👨‍💻 All of my projects are available at [https://github.com/Doanhuutrung](https://github.com/Doanhuutrung)
 - 💬 Ask me about **React, Android**
 - 📫 How to reach me **huutrungdoan2107@gmail.com**
 - ⚡ Fun fact: **Even if the thing I put work into is not appreciated by others, good or terrible, I will still be extremely proud of it.
 I always think that whatever I do will leave the people around me with a unique and lasting impression of who I am.**

 <h3 align="left">Connect with me:</h3>